-- See page 10 for definitions of prerequisite, corequisite, equivalent, and mutually exclusive courses. - In the spaces provided, list ONLY prerequisite, corequisite, pre- or corequisite, and mutually exclusive courses being ADDED/MODIFIED (e.g., to indicate "the former SUBJ XXXX or to change minimum grade) or REMOVED.
+- See page 12 for definitions of prerequisite, corequisite, equivalent, and mutually exclusive courses. - In the spaces provided, list ONLY prerequisite, corequisite, pre- or corequisite, and mutually exclusive courses being ADDED/MODIFIED (e.g., to indicate "the former SUBJ XXXX or to change minimum grade) or REMOVED.
 Include any applicable previous course numbers (including previous Aurora and IMS course numbers).
 Be sure to include equivalent Université de Saint Boniface course numbers, where applicable. - Indicate where a minimum letter grade (other than a "C" grade) or a "Pass" grade is required for a prerequisite course, examination, or equivalency test.
 Indicate where concurrency is allowed. - Where it is necessary to list several courses, be explicit by using "and" and "or" statements and make use of [square brackets] to separate lists where these would provide clarity.
-See examples provided in Appendix II.
+See examples of course descriptions provided above beginning on page 14.